When are Duality Defects Group-Theoretical?: Group theoretical duality defects in 4d

 where $r$ satisfies $r^2+1= \lambda M$, and it is straightforward to check that \eqref{eq:oddNtwogen1}$\sim$\eqref{eq:oddNtwogen4} are satisfied.
 In summary, we have the criteria: \paragraph{Stability criteria:} When the 4d spacetime is a spin manifold, a $\Z_4^{\text{em}}$ stable Lagrangian subgroup exists if and only if $N=L^2 M$ and for every choice of bicharacter labeled by $u,v$ with $uv=1$ mod $N$, where $-1$ is a quadratic residue of $M$.
 We enumerate such $N$'s in Tab.~\ref{tab:4dcriteria}.

 Let's make several comments. \begin{enumerate} \item Combining the above criteria with the general discussion in Sec.~\ref{sec:criterias}, we claim that the duality defect associated with gauging $\Z_N^{(1)}$ is group theoretical if and only if $N=L^2 M$ where $-1$ is a quadratic residue of $M$.
 The if direction is proven in Sec.~\ref{sec:criterias}, and will be further supported by explicitly showing the SymTFT is a Dijkgraaf-Witten theory and also explicitly constructing the topological manipulation for every such $N$.
 The condition is also independent of the choice of bicharacters $u,v$ and the higher dimensional generalization of the Frobenius-Schur indicator $\epsilon$, which will be further discussed in Sec.~\ref{sec:5dDW}.
 However the only if direction is less solid, and remains a conjecture. \item On non-spin manifolds, the criteria for odd $N$ remains the same.
 For even $N$, we don't have the full classification of stable Lagrangian subgroups, but let's comment on two special cases.
 The first case is when the Lagrangian subgroup is generated by one surface operator, then we are able to show that the stable Lagrangian subgroup does not exist.
 We present the details in App.~\ref{app:onegen}.
 The second case is when $N=L^2$ is a perfect square so that $(p,N/p,\ell)=(L,L,0)$ are all even for even $L$.
 On top of the stability condition on charges \eqref{eq:oddNtwogen1}$\sim$\eqref{eq:oddNtwogen4} whose solution is $(N,x,y,z,w,p,\ell)=(L^2, 0,u,-v,0,L,0)$ for even $L$, there are additional stability conditions on the topological refinements $J_{x,y}=xy+c_1 x +c_2 y$ mod $2$ enforcing $c_1=c_2$ mod $2$.
 In Sec.~\ref{sec:5dtopomanipulation} we will comment on the explicit topological manipulation on non-spin manifold corresponding to this special case. \item When $L=1$, there is only one generator $\widetilde{S}_{(r, 1)}$, with $(vr)^2= -1$ mod $N$.
-This is precisely the condition found in \cite[App.~C]{Choi:2022rfe}, as well as in \cite{Bashmakov:2022uek} for prime $N$'s, for the $\Z_N^{(1)}$ duality defect to be group theoretical on spin manifolds. \item It is intriguing to note that the same series $N=L^2 M$ (with $-1$ being a quadratic residue of $M$) was found in a completely different context in \cite{Apte:2022xtu}, where the authors showed that a (spin) TQFT with $\Z_N^{(1)}$ symmetry $N$ satisfies exactly the same condition.
+This is precisely the condition found in \cite[App.~C]{Choi:2022rfe}, as well as in \cite{Bashmakov:2022uek} for prime $N$'s, for the $\Z_N^{(1)}$ duality defect to be group theoretical on spin manifolds. \item In \cite{Apruzzi:2023uma}, the problem of determining group theoretical-ness was phrased in terms of Hanany-Witten transition between strings and 7-branes in the holographic IIB setup.
+In particular, the main result, summarized in Tab.~5 of \cite{Apruzzi:2023uma}, coincides with Tab.~\ref{tab:4dcriteria} of the current work for $N\leq 29$. \item It is intriguing to note that the same series $N=L^2 M$ (with $-1$ being a quadratic residue of $M$) was found in a completely different context in \cite{Apte:2022xtu}, where the authors showed that a (spin) TQFT with $\Z_N^{(1)}$ symmetry $N$ satisfies exactly the same condition.
 In Sec.~\ref{sec:comments}, we explain such a coincidence. \end{enumerate}